preciofishbone/OmniaDocsG2/blocks/page-properties/index.rst

 General
 ------------
-Here you acn add a title for the block, if needed.
+Here you can add a title for the block, if needed.

 .. image:: page-properties-block-general-v75.png

 + **Title**: If a title should be shown for the block, add it in this field.
-You can set the title in the languages active in the tenant.

 Display
 ---------